CSE REU Projects for 2023

 Faculty: Yevgeniy Vorobeychik

 Algorithmic approaches are now abundant, and increasingly the automated decisions they make impact real lives.
 How do we ensure that such decisions are fair?
 Conventional approaches to algorithmic fairness focus primarily on the distribution of outcomes.
 However, research in procedural fairness suggests that procedural aspects, such as treating people with dignity and giving them a voice in the process, are often perceived as more fundamentally important by individuals actually affected.
 This project will involve a human subject study of aspects of procedural fairness in the context of algorithmic decision making.
-We will investigate, in particular, human perceptions of which information (features) are fair to use under what conditions, as well as the impact of the ability to contest a decision influences perceptions of fairness.
+We will investigate, in particular, how explanations and ability to contest decisions impact human judgments of fairness.

 Skills Required: Strong programming skills, experience in web programming, and solid understanding of statistics and data analysis.
 Prior experience with Amazon Mechanical Turk is a plus.

 Miniature Urban Autonomous Driving